TraceEntertains/3DS-SSL-Patch/README.md

 To use:

-1. Download, decrypt, and decompress the SSL module (0004013000002F02), and extract its code binary to the patch directory as "code.bin"
+1. Download, and decrypt the SSL module (0004013000002F02), and extract its decompressed code binary to the patch directory as "code.bin"
 2. Run `make`.
 3. Copy `out/code.ips` to `sdcard:/luma/titles/0004013000002F02/code.ips`.
 4. Enable Game Patching under Luma3DS's configuration.